dotnet/arcade/Documentation/RestoreSourcesUpdateStatus.md

-# .NET Core 3 ResourceSources update
+# .NET Core 3 RestoreSources update

 We decided to use Azure DevOps artifact internal feeds to store the assets we produce during internal builds.
 While testing that things worked, we found out that `nuget restore` doesn't support internal feeds that are defined in `RestoreSources` and it expects that ALL the